jasonumiker/ecs-first-container-webinar/README.md

 I added a local dev experience, Docker Desktop to ECS as well as Copilot deployment option for the same artifact to round out the other demos for my webinar.

+Run `git submodule update --init --recursive` to bring in the submodules.

 ## Local Docker Demo

 ### Example of nginx and then nginx serving nyancat